jgyates/genmon/README.md

     Since the serial port and network are the only external ports used, the program could be used on other platforms with minor modifications and testing.

-    In development and testing I used the Raspberry Pi3 built in WiFi.
+    In development and testing I used the Raspberry Pi3 with built in WiFi.
 Depending on your WiFi signal and your generator proximity to the access point your results may vary.

     Below is a list of hardware that I used.
 Since your generator may be different and